-By becoming a member you will receive the publication "The Australian Rose Annual" and our Western Australian Journals which will be published twice yearly in June and December, with a Newsletter distributed in March and September.
+By becoming a member you will receive the publication "The Australian Rose Annual" and our quarterly Western Australian Newsletters which are published in June, September, December and March.
 You can also attend our monthly meetings.
 RSWA Members can access discounts for fertilisers and other products, making your membership to the RSWA extremely good value.

 There is fierce competition between our rose growing members, which results in the most beautiful displays of roses at these shows.

-Members are able to access our Library which contains a vast array of information on roses and how to grow them.
-The books are available at our monthly meetings.
-Our Rose Society members are very active and many volunteer their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking, selling items made by our members and those provided by sponsors, etc.
+Our Rose Society members are very active and many volunteer their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking and selling items on our stalls.

 At the Annual General Meeting which is held in August, members can nominate to serve on the Council to help manage the effective running of the Society.
 New members are welcome and can take advantage of a trial run on Council for 3 months, just to ensure that we are the right fit for you and vice versa.